madreher/LammpsInputBuilder/README.md

 ### Scan of a surface with a tip

 In this example, we are going to use a passivated slab and a molecular tooltip where the head of the tooltip has an open valence.
-The goal of this exemple is to move the tooltip above the slab, perform a single point energy at each step, and for each step analyse the potential energy of the system as well as the list of bonds in the system.
+The goal of this exemple is to move the tooltip above the slab, perform a single point energy calculation at each step, and for each step analyse the potential energy of the system as well as the list of bonds in the system.
 To obtain the list of bonds and simulation the system, we are going to rely on reaxff.

 ![Passivated slab and tooltip with open head](data/images/slabHeadDepassivated.png)

 **IMPORTANT**: The code snippets provided are extracted from `examples/scanSlab.py` and may not be complete for the sake of space.
 Please refer to the complete example for a workinf example out of the box.

 The first step in this process is to determine the atom indices of the groups we are going to use.
 I used [Radahn](https://github.com/madreher/radahn) to visualize the model and do the selection.
 Other tools like Ovito or SAMSON may allow to do the same task.
-In total, we are defining 5 selections:
+OVerall, we are defining 5 selections:
 - The entire slab
 - The entire tooltip
 - The anchor of the slab (bottom layer of the slab)
 - The anchor of the tooltip (top layer of the tooltip)
 - The head, i.e the last atom at the bottom of the tooltip

+TODO: Add screenshop of the selections

-With this being done, we can start to load the molecular model with LIB.
-This is done as follow:
+With this being done, we can start to load the molecular model with LammpsInputGenerator.
+This is done as follows:

 ```
     # Load the model to get atom positions
     forcefield = Path(__file__).parent.parent / 'data' / 'potentials' / 'Si_C_H.reax'